 Urban Issues and Challenges, The Changing Economic World and The Challenge of Resource Management.
 Geographical Applications:

 Students will have to interpret and respond to a seen resource in the exam.
 This is a synoptic element and draws from knowledge across the human and physical modules.
-There is also a fieldwork element, a residential field trip to South Wales will extend students geographical skills and understanding which they will have to answer questions on in an exam.
+There is also a fieldwork element, excursions within Bristol will extend students geographical skills and understanding which they will have to answer questions on in an exam.